 Catch up on our webinars, focusing on various aspects of avalanche safety, geared towards keeping you safe in avalanche terrains.

-Additionally, we are further developing our curriculum to allow for virtual delivery of our winter safety and avalanche awareness programming should schools prefer this option.
+Additionally, following COVID-19, we have further developed our curriculum to allow for virtual delivery of our winter safety and avalanche awareness programming should schools prefer this option.
 For schools that request our traditional in-class delivery, we have Covid-19 protocols in place for our staff in addition to the school's protocols.
 Contact our Youth Education Coordinator, Shannon Werner to discuss which option will be best for your school.

 You can find educational and avalanche photos in the the gallery below.
 Feel free to use these in your presentations.
 You can scroll through the gallery or search using the tag education or avalanche.